Ngāti Maru Deed of Settlement – Te Hiringa Taketake

 - that Holden Hohaia, Tamzyn Pue, Bronwyn Koroheke, Eileen Hall, Raymond Tuuta, Sam Tamarapa, Anaru Marshall, Nathan Peri, Prescilla Paretutaki Hayward-Howie, Jamie Tuuta, and Rowena Henry sign the Deed of Settlement on behalf of Ngāti Maru.

-All registered adult members of Te Rūnanga o Ngāti Maru (aged 18 years and over) are eligible to vote.
+All registered adult members of Te Rūnanga o Ngāti Maru (aged 18 years and over) were eligible to vote.

-Registered members who turn 18 years old during this voting period can also vote.
+Registered members who turn 18 years old during this voting period could also vote.

 Who runs the voting process?

-The voting process will be run by an independent voting company called electionz.com.
-It is not run by Te Rūnanga o Ngāti Maru.
+The voting process was run by an independent voting company called electionz.com.
+It was not run by Te Rūnanga o Ngāti Maru.

-Voting on our Deed of Settlement will take place from 9 September – 12pm, 16 October 2020.
+Voting on our Deed of Settlement took place from 9 September – 12pm, 16 October 2020.